intake/akimbo/docs/index.rst

-.. awkward-pandas documentation master file, created by sphinx-quickstart on Wed Oct 26 10:24:20 2022.
+.. akimbo documentation master file, created by sphinx-quickstart on Wed Oct 26 10:24:20 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.